quqixun/BrainPrep/README.md

 # Preprocessing on Brain MRI Sequence

-This is a pipline to preprocess brain MRI sequence.
+This is a pipeline to preprocess brain MRI sequence by using FSL.